isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2316.md

 ---
-title: Million Accounting and Stock Control System Version 3 - Package B (2 Users)
+title: SHOPLINE e-Commerce Solution - Advanced Ecommerce (PRO) + Digital Marketing (Basic)
-permalink: /productivity-solutions-grant/solutionrepo/solution1154
+permalink: /productivity-solutions-grant/solutionrepo/solution2316
 ---

 ### Description

-Million Accounting Software is a full-fledged accounting system with a user-friendly interface that is simple to use and enables easy generation of all necessary financial reports with minimum accounting background required.
-These reports include Profit & Loss, Trial Balance, Balance Sheet and GST reports.

-Million Accounting supports Multi-Company and Multi-Currency and has four modules - Accounting, Stock, Invoicing and Payroll.
+SHOPLINE provides extensive e-commerce support: inventory management, payment and logistics services, and marketing and CRM tools.
+We also provide analytics and reports and connect to a variety of digital marketing tools and platforms so that merchants can visualize their performance.
+Apart from online services, SHOPLINE offers an effective omni-channel retail solution for merchants to build a digital customer experience on top of their physical business.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedRockbellMillionStockAnnex3CRwef12August2021-_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Shopline20200902_Desensitised_Annex_3_Part_2.pdf' target='_blank'>here</a> to view details of solution.

 ### Eligibility Criteria